laxertu/eric/docs_markdown/docs.md

 **Writing a custom persistence layer**

-You’ll need to implement the following interfaces depending on your use case.
+You’ll need to implement the following interfaces:

 **Channels**